soc/scala-lang/documentation/overview/value-classes.md

 ## Extension methods

-One use case for value classes is to combine them with implicit classes ([SIP-13](http://docs.scala-lang.org/sips/pending/implicit-classes.html)) for allocation-free extension methods.
+One use case for value classes is to combine them with [implicit classes](implicit-classes) for allocation-free extension methods.
 Using an implicit class provides a more convenient syntax for defining extension methods, while value classes remove the runtime overhead.
 A good example is the `RichInt` class in the standard library.  `RichInt` extends the `Int` type with several methods.
 Because it is a value class, an instance of `RichInt` doesn't need to be created when using `RichInt` methods.

 The following fragment of `RichInt` shows how it extends `Int` to allow the expression `3.toHexString`: